compGeom-s23/compGeom-s23.github.io/Projects/P6-VisGraph.md

 ### Overview

-One of the fundamental problems in robotics is motion planning: given a robot R and an environment (or physical space), a start position and an end position, find a path so that the robot can move from start to end, without collisisons.
-Generally speaking, in most situations we are happy to compute just a path, not necessarily the optimal/shortest, but in some special situations we are able to compute an optimal shortest path.
+One of the fundamental problems in robotics is motion planning: given a robot moving in an environment (or physical space), a start position and an end position, find a path so that the robot can move from start to end, without collisisons.
+Generally speaking, in most situations we are happy to compute just a path, not necessarily the optimal/shortest, but in some special situations we are able to compute an optimal (shortest) path.

-In this first project we will consider a simple instance of the path planning problem and make some simplifying assumptions which will allow us to do optimal routing:
+In this first project we will consider a simple instance of the path planning problem and make some simplifying assumptions which will allow us to do optimal planning:

  - 2D: We'll assume that the environment consists of a set of 2D